xerial/larray/README.md

    * 2^31 -1 (2G) is the limitation of the default Java/Scala array size, because these arrays use 32-bit signed integer (int) as indexes.
 LArray uses long type indexes of 64-bit signed integers to resolve this limitation.
    * For example, the entire human genome data (3GB) can be stored in LArray.
  * LArray can be released immediately from the memory.
-   * Call LArray.free.
+   * Call `LArray.free`.
-   * The default arrays in Java/Scala stay in JVM heaps until they are collected by GC, so it is generally difficult to avoid OutOfMemoryException when working with large amount of data.
+   * The default arrays in Java/Scala stay in JVM heaps until they are collected by GC, so it is generally difficult to avoid `OutOfMemoryException` when working with large amount of data.
 For example, call `new Array[Int](1000)` x 10,000 times.
 You are lucky if you don't see OutOfMemoryException.
  * LArray can be collected by Garbage Collector (GC)
    * Even if you forget to call LArray.free, the acquired memory will be released when GC sweeps LArray instances.
    * To prevent accidental memory release, keep a reference to LArray somewhere (e.g., in List) as in the standard Java/Scala program.